 Hello World

 In the 1980s, NASA sent two probes to explore the solar system: Voyager 1 & 2.
-Since it was foreseeable that one day they would leave the solar system and become the first man-made machines to enter interstellar space, it was decided that if the aliens found them one day, they would also send a greeting.
-So a gold record was screwed onto each of the probes, together with a pickup, a needle and the assembly instructions for the turntable.
-Apparently they didn’t want the aliens to find them one day and think they were a strangely scratched golden mirror.
+As it was foreseeable that they would one day leave the solar system and be the first man-made machines to venture into interstellar space, it was decided to send a greeting message in case the aliens found them one day.
+So they screwed a golden record onto each of the probes, together with a pick-up, a needle and the instructions for the record player.
+Obviously they wanted to avoid the aliens finding them one day and mistaking them for a strangely scratched golden mirror.

-I have always been a big fan of “Voyager Golden Records”.
-One of my favorite places are the “Greetings From The Secretary General Of The UN”, who explains: “We step out of our solar system into the universe seeking only peace and friendship, to teach if we are called upon, to be taught if we are fortunate… it is with humility and hope that we take this step.”
-And since that was Dr. Kurt Waldheim at the time, this speech now drifts through the universe in his broad, difficult Austrian English forever.
-At least until it is found and, if the aliens assemble the turntable correctly, one day it sounds again in the cockpit of a futuristic spaceship.
-How I would like to be there right now, with a big smile on my face…
+I’ve always been a big fan of the “Voyager Golden Records”.
+One of my favourite parts is the “Greetings From The Secretary General Of The UN”, which declares: “We step out of our solar system into the universe seeking only peace and friendship, to teach if we are called upon, to be taught if we are fortunate… it is with humility and hope that we take this step.”
+And since that was Dr Kurt Waldheim back then, this speech will now drift through the universe forever in his broad, heavy Austrian English.
+At least until it is found and, if the aliens assemble the record player correctly, will one day be heard again in the cockpit of a futuristic spaceship.
+How I would love to be there at that moment, with a big smile on my face…

 Carl Sagan